postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 Annual rollover is one deliberate source edit:

 1. Change only `export const season = YYYY` in `src/data/seasons.ts`.
-2. Run trusted generation with the previous manifest, review the changed set, then publish it.
-Generation automatically discovers the newly historical directories, regenerates historical metadata maps and literal current-year Vite globs, and derives the full site year list.
+2. Run `pnpm images:historical:stage`, review its plan and generated output, then publish it.
+Staging automatically discovers the newly historical directories, regenerates historical metadata maps and literal current-year Vite globs, and derives the full site year list.
 3. Commit the season value, generated modules, and new publication lock together